grafana/grafana/docs/sources/datasources/prometheus/configure-prometheus-data-source.md

 ### Alerting

-- **Manage alerts via Alerting UI** - Toggle to enable `Alertmanager` integration for this data source.
+- **Manage alerts via Alerting UI** - Toggle to enable Grafana Alerting integration for this data source.
+For `Mimir`, it enables managing data source-managed rules and alerts.
+For `Prometheus`, it only supports viewing existing rules and alerts.

 ### Interval behavior